HOW TO BUILD YOUR OWN WEBSITE: A COMPREHENSIVE GUIDE

 How: Include these basic elements and remember to keep it simple, clear and uncluttered:

 Why: 44% of people will leave a business’s website if there’s no contact information or phone number.
-So when building your own website, make it as easy as possible for people to contact you, so that they won’t take their business elsewhere.
+Make it as easy as possible for people to contact you, so that they won’t take their business elsewhere.

 How: Place your contact details in a prominent place on your site.
 They should be on your homepage, accessible from both the header and the footer of the page.
 Or they could be so prominent, that it would be impossible to miss, like this example from Texas Haircut Co.